mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 - mutual nature of interaction, not focused on parental roles exclusively
 - the value of peer interaction of the community
+-
 The drawback of this approach was the fracturing of the categories which felt to me to detracted from an ability to analyse what was particularly significant about the experience in terms of the research objectives.

+The wider helping interactions, again while useful had drawbacks.
+Firsly, they were so numerous.
+Secondly, given the existing work of a general scope of digital making by Barron, it was not clear what I would add in terms of contribution to knowledge beyond broadly confirming it in the scope of digital game making.

 This led to two things
 - revising the research process to return to a more holistic approach using 3 planes